BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Knowing_Transaction_Tricks.md

-# Chapter Five: Knowing Transaction Tricks
+# Chapter Five: Empowering Bitcoin Transactions

-This chapter describes how to use a few tricks that supplement or improve the use of raw transaction from the command line using bitcoin-cli.
-It does so by walking through all the remaining variables available to use with bitcoin-cli raw transactions, including sequence (for RBF), data (for OP_RETURNs), and locktime (for Locktime).
+The `bitcoin-cli` interface is ultimately limited.
+Nonetheless, it contains a few other options including sequence (which is used for RBF), data (for OP_RETURNs), and locktime (for Locktime).
+These can considerably empower your basic Bitcoin transactions.

 ## Objectives for This Section